-Directions: From the town of Mae Sot (near the Burmese border), we drove south along the so-called "Death Highway" for about 40 minutes before reaching the signposted turnoff to the left for the Pha Charoen Waterfall.
+From the town of Mae Sot (near the Burmese border), we drove south along the so-called "Death Highway" for about 40 minutes before reaching the signposted turnoff to the left for the Pha Charoen Waterfall.

 Beyond this waterfall, the Death Highway continues through a relentlessly winding, steep, and narrow mountain road.
 This was where we saw Burmese refugee camps as well as some depressingly rampant slash and burn deforestation.
-It eventually reaches Umphang, which was the administrative center for the Umphang Wildlife Center and the Thi Lo Su Waterfall.
+It eventually reaches Umphang, which was the administrative center for the Umphang Wildlife Sanctuary and the Thi Lo Su Waterfall.